Jalen Hurts Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- In three matchups against the Football Team, Hurts averaged 122.7 passing yards per game, 88.8 yards below his over/under for Sunday.

-- Hurts threw a touchdown pass once over those matchups against the Football Team.
+- Hurts threw threw once over those three games against the Football Team, and has not thrown multiple touchdown passes against them.

-- The 280.2 passing yards the Football Team allow per game makes them the NFL's 30th-ranked pass defense this season.
+- This week Hurts will face the NFL's 30th-ranked pass defense (280.2 yards allowed per game).

-- At 2.2 passing TDs conceded per game, the Football Team defense is ranked 32nd in the NFL.
+- The Football Team's defense is 32nd in the NFL, giving up 2.2 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Giants, Hurts completed 58.6% of his passes for 199 yards, while tossing two touchdowns.

-- Hurts has passed for 495 yards while completing 67.3% of his throws (37-of-55), with three touchdowns and one interception (165.0 yards per game) over his last three outings.
+- Hurts has 495 passing yards (165.0 ypg) to lead Philadelphia, completing 67.3% of his throws and tossing three touchdown passes with one interception over his last three games.

-- He's also carried the ball 10 times for 45 yards and two touchdowns, averaging 15.0 yards per game.
+- He's also added 45 rushing yards (15.0 ypg) on 10 carries while scoring two touchdowns on the ground.

 Hurts' Philadelphia Teammates